MatteoRubagotti/light-field-estimation/README.md

 # Light Field Estimation
 ## Introduction
-More traditional approaches, such as the one based on simplified **Phong** model without reflections terms (see [Image Forgery Detection](https://github.com/MatteoRubagotti/light-field-estimation/blob/main/image-forgery-detection.pdf), section “Light direction (2-D)”)
+In this project we have considered more traditional approaches such as the one based on simplified **Phong** model without reflections terms (see [Image Forgery Detection](https://github.com/MatteoRubagotti/light-field-estimation/blob/main/image-forgery-detection.pdf), section “Light direction (2-D)”)

 ## Jupyter Notebook
 A detailed description of all the steps can be found inside the IPython Notebook below: \